 4. Hallucinogens: Hallucinogens, including LSD, peyote, and mescaline, distort the perception of objective reality.
 They induce a state of excitation of the central nervous system, shown by alterations of mood, usually euphoric, but sometimes seriously depressive.
 Other effects include hallucinations and poor perception of time and distance.
 Effects of overdose include longer, more intense "trip" episodes, psychosis, and possible death.

 5. Cannabis: There are three drugs that come from cannabis, or hemp, that are distributed in the United States: Marijuana, hashish, and hashish oil.
 The effects vary from individual to individual.
 Marijuana is considered a "gateway" drug that may lead to the use of other illicit drugs.
 Low doses of these drugs tend to induce restlessness and an increasing sense of well being, followed by a dreamy state of relaxation, and often hunger.
 Changes in perception may lead to disorientation.
 Overdose may lead to fatigue, paranoia, and possible psychosis.
 Withdrawal may lead to insomnia, hyperactivity, and decreased apathy.

 Source: U.S. Department of Justice

-VII.
-BIENNIAL REVIEW: Pursuant to the Drug Free School and Communities Amendments of 1989, these policies will be reviewed every two years for compliance.
-The materials developed pursuant to these policies and the results of the biennial review will be made available to the Secretary of Education if the College is chosen in a random selection by the Secretary for determination of compliance.
+Cornell College’s drug and alcohol abuse and prevention program (DAAPP) and related policies will be reviewed every two years for compliance and effectiveness.
+The materials developed pursuant to these policies and the results of the biennial review will be reported to the Cornell College President and President’s Council, and will be made available upon request and to the Secretary of Education if the College is chosen in a random selection by the Secretary for determination of compliance.